 Editor's note: Looking for the right POS system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-With most things you purchase in life, you have various options in color, shape, model and features.
-A point-of-sale (POS) system is no different.
+The best point-of-sale (POS) systems offer a variety of devices and price points.
 There is an extensive range of point-of-sale providers in the market all with different offerings aimed at different ends of the market, from large restaurants to small cafes.
-There are various types of POS systems and restaurant POS software to consider, from cloud-based to hybrid systems, depending on the needs of your business.
+These POS systems can be cloud-based or hybrid, depending on the needs of your business.

-Whatever system you desire, an excellent point-of-sale system will provide the ability to monitor and control most functions of your business, either in-house or remotely.
-Sales reporting allows you to access better data on your market, which will enable you to spend more time on other areas like growing your customers.
+Whatever system you desire, an excellent POS system will provide the ability to monitor and control most functions of your business, either in-house or remotely.
+Sales reporting allows you to access better data on your market to make more informed decisions about staffing, pricing, and inventory.
 Understanding your customers' buying trends and monitoring sales performance data is crucial to continuous business growth.

 How a POS system works